- Prof. Joost Drenth, Netherlands

-- Dr. Ekkehard Sturm, Germany
+- Dr Ekkehard Sturm, Germany

-- Paediatric and adolescent liver transplantation long-term prognosis and care
+- Paediatric and adolescent liver transplantation: Long-term prognosis and care

-from Ekkehard Sturm
+by Dr Ekkehard Sturm

-- A Clinical Approach to Autoimmune Liver Diseases: What are the open questions, what possible answers?
+- A clinical approach to autoimmune liver diseases: What are the open questions, what possible answers?

-from Ansgar W. Lohse
+by Prof. Ansgar W. Lohse

 About EASL Schools